Which place is cheaper, Providence or Atlantic City?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Atlantic City and Providence.
-We’ll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Read on to compare the activities as well as the prices of travel for Atlantic City and Providence.
+We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Atlantic City, on the southeastern coast of New Jersey, is a popular destination for gambling, partying, and generally having fun.
 The beach is lined with casinos, many with famous names, and there's a boardwalk that offers a diverse experience.
 Most people don't head to Atlantic City for the beaches - it's the casinos and partying that draws a crowd.
 This is a popular spot for bachelor and bachelorette parties, or anybody looking for an affordable place to gamble.